Lman95/Team-Challenge/README.md

 # Team-Challenge
-My favorite candy is candy corn!
+My favorite candy is Skittles, especially the tropical kind!